Equilibrium Liquidity and Risk Offsetting in Decentralised Markets: General features of the model

-Note that as the traded quantity tends to zero, the execution prices to buy and sell the risky asset in~\eqref{eq:askprice}--\eqref{eq:bidprice} both converge to the execution price for an infinitesimal quantity~$-\partial_1 \varphi(Y_t, \kappa)$, which we refer to as the \textit{marginal price}.
-The marginal price serves as a reference price analogous to the midprice in limit order books.
-In particular, the difference between the marginal price and the execution prices in~\eqref{eq:askprice}--\eqref{eq:bidprice} quantifies the trading costs associated with executing a given quantity in the DEX.
-These trading costs are expressed as
+We illustrate the mechanism of iso-liquidity curves in Figure \ref{fig:iso}.
+As the traded quantity $\Delta y$ tends to zero, the execution prices in \eqref{eq:askprice}-\eqref{eq:bidprice} converge to the infinitesimal price $-\partial_1 \varphi(Y_t, \kappa),$ which we refer to as the \emph{marginal price}.
+The marginal price plays a role analogous to the midprice in limit order books and serves as the benchmark around which trading costs are measured.

+The difference between the marginal price and the execution prices in \eqref{eq:askprice}-\eqref{eq:bidprice} captures the trading cost associated with executing a finite quantity in the DEX.
+These costs are given by

-and they are positive only when~$\varphi$ is convex in the reserves $Y_t$, which is ensured by Assumption~\ref{assume:1:iii}.
+These trading costs are strictly positive when $\varphi$ is convex in the reserves $Y_t$, which is ensured by Assumption~\ref{assume:1:iii}.
+This assumption further implies that the marginal price $-\partial_1 \varphi$ is strictly decreasing in reserves.
+Indeed,